IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client shall use the authorization code to request the access token from the Authorization Server.
 The Authorization Server shall verify the access token request as described in [OAuth 2.1, Section 4.1.3].

-#### 3.71.4.2 Get Authorization Token Response
+#### 3.71.4.2 Get Access Token Response

 ##### 3.71.4.2.1 Trigger Event

-The Get Authorization Token Response is returned by an Authorization Server upon request from an Authorization Client. a to obtain an access token to be used in further communication.
+The Get Access Token Response is returned by an Authorization Server upon request from an Authorization Client. a to obtain an access token to be used in further communication.

 ##### 3.71.4.2.2 Message Semantics
 The Authorization Server shall respond an error response as defined in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.